zach-c-d/zachdonsky.xyz/src/pages/projects/ButtonQ/index.md

 <article role="article">

-More late nights of flashing, testing, and fixing followed while we tried to meet our 2 month deadline.
+Some late nights of flashing, testing, and fixing followed in order to meet the client's ambitious 2 month deadline.
 With the support of my coworkers a ButtonQ set of 8 buttons was prepared and shipped to our client.

 </article>